mar10/yabs/docs/sphinx/rg_architecture.rst

 ..
 Overview
 .. ========

-.. |yabs| is a tool, that runs a sequence of tasks om order to test, build, and
+..
+Yabs is a tool, that runs a sequence of tasks om order to test, build, and
 .. deliver a Python software project. |br|
 ..
 The workflow is defined in a configuration file, using a simple YAML format.